 Need more help or advice?
 See our frequently asked questions below.

-If you are watching a programme live on YouTube, you need to be covered by a TV Licence.
+If you are watching a TV programme live on YouTube, you need to be covered by a TV Licence.

 You don’t need a TV Licence to watch on demand programmes on Netflix.